- Skill level

 - Serves 2

-This poutine dish is a classic Canadian street food and is a new, interesting way to serve potatoes.
+Poutine is a classic Canadian street food and here's our oven-based version.
 Traditionally made with cheese curds, which can be bought from specialist cheese shops or ordered online, it works just as well with creamy buffalo mozzarella.
-Topped with a rich gravy, it’s a delicious take on loaded fries.
+Topped with a rich gravy, it’s a deliciously gooey take on loaded fries.

 Ingredients for poutine